Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Entrance: Free

 The 6.1-mile out-and-back hiking trail is considered to be moderately challenging.
-To reach the subway caves, take a side trail to the right about a mile from the final canyon viewpoint.
+To reach the Subway Cave, take a side trail to the right about a mile from the final canyon viewpoint.
+It should be labeled!

 A man sitting on the ground near the small pools at the Soldier Pass Trail